The History of the Sign Industry

 The 40s and 50s was a period of an economic blast and plastic were very easy to find.
 This is when the manufacturers improved the process of producing quality plastics.
 People started to use plastic more often as it was cheap and required very little maintenance.

-Besides, plastic could be used with neon and fluorescent bulbs to make more complex outdoor signs.
+Besides, plastic could be used with neon and fluorescent bulbs to make more complex signage.
 In 1960s plastic signs could be seen everywhere.
 The most popular plastic type was acrylic and every establishment had an Acrylic Sign with or without illumination.

 The signage Industry nowadays

 Today the signage industry has developed to a new level.
-New printers and material cutters allow us to make perfect signs.
+New printers and material cutters allow us to make perfect flat and 3D signs for business.
 The quality of the materials and inks are getting better and better which makes the lifespan of the signs longer.

-Today business owners have the chance to choose out of various types of Signage, be it for indoors or outdoors.
-Some might get Channel Letters to display the name of their company on the building.
-Others might get classically printed banners to attract attention.
+Today business owners have the chance to choose out of various types of Signage, be it for indoor or outdoor sign installation.
+Some might get channel letters to display the name of their company on the building.
+Others might get classic large format printing on banners, trade show displays or massive pylon signs to attract attention.

-Besides, nowadays signs aren’t only made for business purposes, they serve as a means of decoration too.
-The Signage industry allows us to make unique and custom decorative Signs that can be used at homes, in offices and elsewhere.
+Besides, nowadays signs aren’t only made for business purposes, they serve as event signs or as a means of wayfinding and decoration too.
+The Signage industry allows us to make unique and custom decorative and directional signs that can be used at homes, or as office signs, lobby signs, interior signs, monument signs and else.

-Now, just like hundreds of years ago, every business needs a signage, to have the face of their company in order to spread brand awareness.
+Now, just like hundreds of years ago, all businesses need logo signs, to have the face of their company in order to spread brand awareness.

 Signage has always been there and it’s not going anywhere.